rollno748/JMeter-OnFlyUpdater/README.md

 - [x] Get the list of properties from the running Jmeter (System/Jmeter)
 - [x] Update one or more properties to running Jmeter (System/Jmeter)
 - [x] Change Logger type to running Jmeter (OFF/FATAL/ERROR/WARN/INFO/DEBUG/TRACE/ALL)
+- [x] Get All the thread info
-- [x] Add/Remove users to specific threadgroup(s).
+- [x] Add/Remove users/threads to specific threadgroup(s).
 Supports multiple updation at single call
 - [x] Get info releated to specific threadgroup(s)
 - [x] Enable/Disable elements to the running test (ThreadGroups/Listeners/ConfigElements etc)
 - [x] Get list of variables from one or more threads
 - [x] Update variables to one or more threads
+- [x] Stops the test - Supports both gradual and abrupt
+- [x] Get Slaves Info
+- [x] Send Stop signals to specific/all slaves

 ## Jar Dependencies Required